Grayda/ninja-orvibo/README.md

 A driver for the Ninja Blocks that controls Orvibo Wi-Fi Smart Sockets

-Please note: This code is so Alpha, not even hipsters would touch it.
+Please note: This code is so Beta, not even hipsters would touch it.
 I strongly encourage people to submit fixes and fork the project.

 At this time, you can only control one socket, but you can control it via the dashboard or the rules page.